Timeline of Mars Science Laboratory: Other 2013 events

-On February 28, 2013, NASA was forced to switch to the backup computer due to an issue with the then active computer's flash memory which resulted in the computer continuously rebooting in a loop.
-The backup computer was turned on in safe mode and was converted to operational status on March 19, 2013.
+On 28 February 2013, NASA was forced to switch to the backup computer due to an issue with the then active computer's flash memory which resulted in the computer continuously rebooting in a loop.
+The backup computer was turned on in safe mode and was converted to operational status on 19 March 2013.

-On March 18, 2013, NASA reported evidence of mineral hydration, likely hydrated calcium sulfate, in several rock samples including the broken fragments of "Tintina" rock and "Sutton Inlier" rock as well as in veins and nodules in other rocks like "Knorr" rock and "Wernicke" rock.
+On 18 March 2013, NASA reported evidence of mineral hydration, likely hydrated calcium sulfate, in several rock samples including the broken fragments of "Tintina" rock and "Sutton Inlier" rock as well as in veins and nodules in other rocks like "Knorr" rock and "Wernicke" rock.
 Analysis using the rover's DAN instrument provided evidence of subsurface water, amounting to as much as 4% water content, down to a depth of 60 cm, in the rover's traverse from the Bradbury Landing site to the Yellowknife Bay area in the Glenelg terrain.

-Between April 4 and May 1, 2013, Curiosity operated autonomously due to a Martian solar conjunction with Earth.
+Between 4 April – 1 May 2013, Curiosity operated autonomously due to a Martian solar conjunction with Earth.
 While Curiosity transmitted a beep to Earth each day and the Odyssey spacecraft continued to relay information from the rover, no commands were sent from mission control since there was a possibility of data corruption due to interference from the Sun.
 Curiosity continued to perform stationary science at Yellowknife Bay for the duration of the conjunction.

-On June 5, 2013, NASA announced that Curiosity will soon begin a 8 km journey from the Glenelg area to the base of Mount Sharp.
+On 5 June 2013, NASA announced that Curiosity will soon begin a 8 km journey from the Glenelg area to the base of Mount Sharp.
 The trip is expected to take nine months to a year with stops along the way to study the local terrain.

-On July 16, 2013, the Curiosity rover reached a milestone in its journey across Mars, having traveled 1 km, since its landing in 2012; on August 1, 2013, the rover traveled over one mile: 1.686 km.
+On 16 July 2013, the Curiosity rover reached a milestone in its journey across Mars, having traveled 1 km, since its landing in 2012; on 1 August 2013, the rover traveled over one mile: 1.686 km.

-On August 6, 2013, NASA celebrated Curiosity's first year on Mars (August 6, 2012 to August 5, 2013) by programming the rover to perform the "Happy Birthday" song to itself.
+On 6 August 2013, NASA celebrated Curiosity's first year on Mars (6 August 2012 to 5 August 2013) by programming the rover to perform the "Happy Birthday" song to itself.
 NASA also released several videos (video-1, video-2) summarizing the rover's accomplishments over the year.
 Primarily, the mission found evidence of "ancient environments suitable for life" on Mars.
 The rover drove over one-mile across the Martian terrain, transmitted more than 190 gigabits of data to Earth, including 70,000 images (36,700 full images and 35,000 thumbnails), and the rover's laser fired more than 75,000 times at 2,000 targets.